-What time does the car park close?
+How much does parking cost and when does the car park close?

 Where can I get a map?

-What do I do in case of an emergency?
+What should I do in an emergency?

 For the downhill trails at Stile Cop, there are marker posts located at the top and bottom of the hill – these show the same emergency information including the post codes, grid references, etc.